Castle of Frankenstein: Contributors

 In addition to book reviews by Charles Collins and Lin Carter, contributors included Barry Brown, Richard A. Lupoff and William K. Everson.

-Inspired by the ratings and reviews of films in Cahiers du Cinéma, Stewart introduced a similar system with the "Comic Book Council", the first critical coverage of comic books to appear in a national magazine.
+Inspired by the ratings and reviews of films in Cahiers du Cinéma, Stewart introduced a similar system with the "Comic Book Council".
 Commentary and ratings of underground comics were juxtaposed with reviews of mainstream comics.
-Another key feature was the "Frankenstein Movieguide", an attempt to document all fantastic films seen on television with "mini-reviews" written by Joe Dante and Stewart.
-Unlike some genre commentators, these reviewers were not limited only to monster-style films.
-Instead, the many brief, tightly-written fantasy film reviews also covered experimental and foreign art films.
-The capsule review format enforced a brevity and economy that inspired many younger writers.
+Another feature was the "Frankenstein Movieguide", an attempt to document all fantastic films seen on television with capsule reviews written by Joe Dante and Stewart.
+Included were experimental and foreign art films.

 With new art and reprints of vintage fantasy art, the magazine published such artists as Aubrey Beardsley, Hannes Bok, Harry Clarke, Virgil Finlay, Jim Steranko, Wally Wood and Weird Tales illustrator Matt Fox.
-To cut costs, color photos rather than paintings were used on the covers of issues six through 14.
+Color photos rather than paintings were used on the covers of issues 6-14.
 With issue 11's cover photo of Leonard Nimoy, Castle of Frankenstein was the first magazine to feature Star Trek as a major cover story.
 Other issues displayed cover paintings by Robert Adragna, Marcus Boas, Bok, Frank Brunner, Maelo Cintron, Larry Ivie, Russ Jones, Ken Kelly, Los Angeles painter Tom Maher and Lee Wanagiel.